Bill A. Walker: Family

 The son of William Walker, and Susannah Walker (1843–1912), née Kidd, William Armley Walker was born in Essendon, Victoria on 29 August 1886.

 He married Josephine Harnett (?–1941) in 1916.
 Josephine Harnett was the licensee of the Tankerville Arms Hotel, Nicholson Street, Fitzroy for twenty years.

 Football

 Essendon (VFL)

 Walker, also known by his nickname 'Johnnie', was recruited from the Collingwood Juniors.

-A ruckman, he was a member of Essendon's 1911 and 1912 premiership teams.
-His 14 goals in 1915 was enough to top Essendon's goal-kicking.
+A ruckman, he made his senior VFL debut in 1911 and was a member of Essendon's 1911 and 1912 premiership teams.
+Walker's 14 goals in 1915 was enough to top Essendon's goal-kicking.
 Although selected to represent the VFL in a match against a combined Bendigo Football League team, played in Bendigo on 3 July 1912, he did not play in the game.

 Although he missed the team's first match, against Collingwood, he played in the remaining eleven matches of the (truncated due to World War I) 1915 season.

 Essendon did not compete in the VFL in 1916 and 1917.
 Walker did not resume his career in 1918, when Essendon re-entered the competition.